How I Built This

 Scan

-Trivy scans the pushed image for CRITICAL and HIGH CVEs.
-The pipeline fails if unfixed vulnerabilities are found, preventing insecure images from deploying.
+Trivy v0.69.3 (SHA-pinned) scans the pushed image for CRITICAL and HIGH CVEs with ignore-unfixed enabled.
+The pipeline fails if any fixable vulnerabilities surface.

 4